 In an interview with PAW, Miller said she was especially proud of her team's role in planning and hosting affinity conferences for Black, Latino, Asian, Jewish, and LGBTQ+ alumni.
-She also was grateful for the opportunity to travel and meet Princetonians around the world, from new Bridge Year students to longtime alumni volunteers.
-"The lifelong connections that people form with the University and the intense love and loyalty to the University become more and more apparent with every year that goes by," she said. • By B.T.
+She also was grateful for the opportunity to travel

-Affairs, And Jordan "JT" Turner will be the associate director of athletics for diversity, equity, and inclusion.
+Affairs.
+And Jordan "JT" Turner will be the associate director of athletics for diversity, equity, and inclusion.